-As the fishing controversy in the Pacific Northwest increased during the 1960s, Dysart and United States Attorney Sidney Lezak became increasingly concerned about the tribes' fishing problems.
-Heightened national awareness of and activism regarding the tribal fishing issue in the Pacific Northwest pressured the federal government to take action on behalf of the tribes, and in the early 1960s, the tribes requested federal support to protect their treaty rights.
-The federal government began supplying that support in April 1966, when the Department of Justice authorized United States Attorneys to represent individual treaty fishermen whom the state was arresting and charging with violations its fishing regulations.
+As the fishing controversy in the Pacific Northwest increased during the 1960s, Dysart and U.S. Attorney Sidney Lezak became increasingly concerned about the tribes' fishing problems.128 Heightened national awareness of, and activism regarding, the tribal fishing issue in the Pacific Northwest pressured the federal government to take action on behalf of the tribes, and in the early 1960s, the tribes requested federal support to protect their treaty rights.129 The federal government began supplying that support in April 1966, when the Department of Justice authorized U.S. Attorneys to represent individual treaty fishermen whom the state was arresting and charging with violations its fishing regulations.130

-Later in 1966, the Department of Justice issued a report on the treaty fishing conflict.
-The report characterized as mere dictum the Supreme Court's statement in Tulee that the state had the authority to impose on treaty fishing rights "restrictions of a purely regulatory nature concerning the time and manner of fishing."
-Instead, the report emphasized that the state of Washington lacked authority to regulate or restrict tribal members' exercise of their treaty fishing rights, even though state officials were arresting and threatening treaty harvesters fishing in compliance with tribal regulations.
-108
+Later in 1966, the Department of Justice issued a report on the treaty fishing conflict.131 The report characterized as mere dictum the Supreme Court's statement in Tulee that the state had the authority to impose on treaty fishing rights "restrictions of a purely regulatory nature concerning the time and manner of fishing."132 Instead, the report emphasized that the state of Washington lacked authority to regulate or restrict tribal members' exercise of their treaty fishing rights, even though state officials were arresting and threatening treaty harvesters fishing in compliance with tribal regulations.133

 As a result of the Justice Department's initiative, U.S. Attorneys helped defend treaty fishermen in state criminal prosecutions.
-However, as Dysart himself noted, fighting individual

-103 Indian Fishing Rights: Hearings on S.J.
-Res.
-170 and S.J.
-Res.
-171 Before the Subcomm. on Indian Affairs of the S. Comm. on Interior and Insular Affairs, 88th Cong., 2nd Sess.
-11 (1964) (statement by John A. Carver, Jr., Assistant Secretary of the Department of the Interior to the Senate Subcommittee on Indian Affairs concerning Dysart's experience).
+However, as Dysart himself noted, fighting individual court battles on behalf of a single treaty fishermen in state court was inefficient and unproductive.134 First, because treaty fishing rights are federal rights, the issues were properly adjudicated in federal, not state court.
+Second, individual criminal cases limited the tribal defense attorneys to the facts of the individual situation rather than focusing on broader treaty rights issues.135 of the Interior to the Senate Subcommittee on Indian Affairs concerning Dysart's experience).
 Dysart, a humble, self-effacing attorney proved to be a dedicated advocate of tribal treaty rights who quietly made things happen.
 Throughout the United States v.
 Oregon case, Dysart made active efforts to make peace between the parties.
 Interview with Former Assistant U.S. Attorney Kris Olson (Feb.
 25, 2019) [hereinafter "Olson Interview"].